chhjel/Plex2SmartThings/README.md

 ### 2. Configure the Plex2SmartThings Windows application

 A. Download Plex2SmartThingsV2.exe, config.config and if you like the debug launchers.
+(I have also put a ZIP file containing all of these in the same folder)

 B. Open the config.config file.